oarnosa/oarnosa/README.md

 TypeScript, C#, or Python, whatever the job needs.
 Most of it lives in private repos, so it's quiet here.

 The full story's at [orlandoarnosa.com](https://orlandoarnosa.com).

-Miami.
-Girl dad with a boy on the way.